Nigel2392/quickgo/readme.md

 # Why QuickGo?

-* Quickgo is a simple and easy to use golang command line tool for creating projects of any language.
+- Quickgo is a simple and easy to use golang command line tool for creating projects of any language.
-* Easily import your existing templates into QuickGo with `quickgo -get (filename)`.
+- Easily import your existing templates into QuickGo with `quickgo -get (filename)`.
-* Share your templates, and import them with `quickgo -import (filename.json)`.
+- Share your templates, and import them with `quickgo -import (filename.json)`.
-* View your imported templates with `quickgo -v (name of project)`.
+- View your imported templates with `quickgo -v (-use name of project)`.
+  - Does not support viewing content.
+Must be used with `-use`.
-* List all your imported templates with `quickgo -l`.
+- List all your imported templates with `quickgo -l`.
-* Define a name for each project, display it by using `$$PROJECT_NAME$$` in your templates, then use the template.
+- Define a name for each project, display it by using `$$PROJECT_NAME$$` in your templates, then use the template.
+  - Use `$$PROJECT_NAME; URLOMIT$$` to use a url and file name friendly version of your project name.
-* Quickly preview any template you've made via `quickgo -serve -o` (`-o` Is optional to open browser right away.)
+- Quickly preview any template you've made via `quickgo -serve -o`
+  - (`-o` Is optional to open browser right away.)

 ## Information:
 When using `-l`, the default embedded configs are highlighted in cyan.